GAVIN FRASER

 Gavin Fraser (1993, he/him) is a composer, bass-baritone, filmmaker and educator hailing from Antigonish, Nova Scotia.
 His work “often balances on a tightrope between static beauty and violence” and has been described as “fresh with pithy modesty” (NY Classical Review ’17).
 Often inspired by dreams, the ocean, ecological restoration, and storytelling, Gavin composes chamber music, artsong, opera, electroacoustic music, large ensemble works, and film scores.

-Recently featured on Radio-Canada Segments and CBC’s Tapestry (‘22), his music has also been performed across Canada, in NYC, LA, and Europe.
-Gavin values collaboration as a vital source of musical expression and joy, and has collaborated with artists such as Barbara Hannigan and the EQ ensemble, Jonathan Crow, Philip Chiu, Julian Schwartz, Marika Bournaki, among many other talented artists.
-He is currently working on the Canada Council for the Arts-funded interdisciplinary work SIRENS with singer and pipe organist Esther-Ruth Teel, which combines music, electronics, poetry and film to investigate and subvert the ancient patriarchal and misogynistic roots of the singing sirens from Homer’s Odyssey.
+Featured on Radio-Canada Segments and CBC’s Tapestry (‘22), his music has also been performed across Canada, in NYC, LA, and Europe.
+Valuing collaboration as a vital source of musical expression, Gavin has collaborated with Barbara Hannigan and the EQ ensemble, Jonathan Crow, Philip Chiu, the Hamilton Philharmonic Orchestra, Trio Lyrical, and Esther-Ruth Teel, among many others.